prove-ai/observability-pipeline/user-docs/guides/deployment-guide.md

 ## Prerequisites

-See [Prerequisites in Architecture Guide](architecture.md#prerequisites) for detailed requirements and setup verification.
+See [Prerequisites in Quick Start Guide](quick-start.md#prerequisites) for detailed requirements and setup verification.

 ---